 IMPORTANT; The IESGA does not have access to the USGA handicap system so all members who carry a GHIN must enter your score and designate it as a tournament score.
 Do not forget to enter the round to GHIN with your Equitable Stroke Control (ESC) adjusted score.

-For 2019, we are taking advantage of a new local rule that is meant to speed up play and is available to us by the new rules of golf - a hole maximum of 10.
+Since 2019, we have taken advantage of a new local rule that is meant to speed up play and is available to us by the new rules of golf - a hole maximum of 10.

 When you reach a score of 10 while playing any hole, "pick up" and tell your scorer you have reached the hole max limit of 10.
 That is what the scorer will put down for you and this helps speed up play.